 In some cases, discrimination is not physical, so it can be hard to recognize this type of abuse.
 If you feel that a nursing home staff member discriminated against your loved one, you should seek help as soon as possible.
 Watch out for these common forms of this issue, as well as these warning signs that your loved one faces discrimination in the nursing home.
-For more assistance, please contact our office through the website.
+For more assistance, please contact a lawyer.

 - Refusing to accept someone as a resident due to race, gender, religion, etc.